canonical/ubuntu-server-documentation/explanation/gnutls.md

 *** Received alert [40]: Handshake failed
 ```

-And given GnuTLS's behavior regarding re-enabling a cipher that was once removed, we cannot allow AES128 from the command line either:
+And given GnuTLS' behaviour regarding re-enabling a cipher that was once removed, we cannot allow AES128 from the command line either:

 ```console
 $ gnutls-cli --priority="NORMAL:+AES-128-GCM"  j-server.lxd